Global Nutrition Report 2024 Christian Heuss 6. November 2024

 SA_DSC00644_16_9

-In 2024, the world faces unprecedented challenges: 735 million people suffer from hunger, and a flawed global food system is exacerbating the crisis.
-The Global Food Report 2024 shows how the Sufosec alliance is helping to combat hunger and promote sustainable food systems through agroecological approaches.
+The world faces unprecedented challenges in 2024: 735 million people are suffering from hunger and a broken global food system is contributing to the worsening crisis.
+The Global Food Report 2024 shows how the Sufosec Alliance is helping to fight hunger and promote sustainable food systems through agroecological approaches.

 Agroecology as a solution

-Agroecology relies on environmentally friendly farming methods that protect the soil and promote biodiversity while strengthening the social and economic independence of farmers.
-In contrast to industrial agriculture, the focus here is on supporting local communities.
-The introduction of agroecological methods in small farms strengthens self-sufficiency and resilience to crises such as climate change and political conflicts.
+Agroecology focuses on environmentally friendly farming methods that protect the soil, promote biodiversity and at the same time strengthen the social and economic independence of farmers.
+In contrast to industrial agriculture, the focus here is on promoting local communities.
+The introduction of agroecological methods on small farms strengthens self-sufficiency and resilience to crises such as climate change and political conflicts.

 Global challenges